RNtaate/tic-tac-toe/README.md

 ### A. On your computer

-#### Pre-requisite
+#### Pre-requisites
 1. You should have [Ruby](https://www.ruby-lang.org/en/) installed on your computer.
-1. Your computer should be able to run `terminal` or `command prompt` or `bash` or `Powershell` commands
+1. Your computer should be able to run `terminal` or `command prompt` or `bash` or `Powershell` commands.

 #### A. 1.
 Using Our Release tag
 1. [Click here](https://github.com/RNtaate/tic-tac-toe/releases/tag/v1.0.0-beta) and download the zip file of this game
 1. Unzip the downloaded file to the folder of your choice
 1. Open terminal inside the unzipped folder
-1. Run the following command:
+1. Run the following command to start the game:

 ```bash
     bin/main.rb
 ```
-5. At that point you should see game starting and follow the rules of the game
+5. At that point you should see the game starting and follow the rules of the game.

 #### A. 2.
 Using repository
 1. Run this command `git clone https://github.com/RNtaate/tic-tac-toe.git` to clone the repository to your local computer
-1. Run `cd tic-tac-toe`
+1. Run `cd tic-tac-toe` to go inside the game's folder
-1. Run the following command:
+1. Run the following command to start the game:

 ```bash
     bin/main.rb
 ```
-5. At that point you should see game starting and follow the rules of the game
+5. At that point you should see the game starting and follow the rules of the game.

 ### B. Online
 1. click on one of the following links [descholar's link](https://repl.it/@descholarceo/tic-tac-toe#main.rb) or [Roy's link](https://repl.it/@RNtaate/tic-tac-toe#bin/main.rb)